Cefnllys Castle: Description

 Castle Bank is a naturally defensible position, protected on three sides by a loop of the River Ithon.
 The hill is open access land, and the highest point is 304 metres above sea level.
 The mottes of two castles are situated at opposite ends of the hill, the ruins heavily deformed and mostly rubble; only their basic characteristics have been identified.
-The earlier northern castle consisted of a keep within an elevated triangular inner bailey, with an accompanying outer bailey which may been entered via a gatehouse at its north-east corner.
+The earlier northern castle consisted of a keep within an elevated triangular inner bailey, with an accompanying outer bailey which may have been entered via a gatehouse at its north-east corner.
 The main feature of the later southern castle was a circular (or octagonal) tower inside a walled court, separated from the main part of the ridge by a deep rock-cut ditch.
 There was probably a small bailey to the south-west, and a scarp across the main ridge suggests the southern half of Castle Bank may have formed a large north bailey.
 The outline of a building in this area is likely to be the oak hall recorded at Cefnllys in the 15th century.
 A stone curtain wall and rampart extended along most of the hilltop rim.

 St Michael's Church sits at the foot of the hill next to the Ithon, 300 metres to the west.
 Earthworks surrounding the church are commonly supposed to be the remains of the medieval town.
 Alternatively, several historians infer that the primary settlement may have been sited within the enclosure of Castle Bank, adjacent to the castles.
 During the borough's later history, the population may have been dispersed along the valley, instead of being focused in a nucleated settlement.
 The Norman motte-and-bailey castle was located on the bank of the Ithon further upstream, 1 mi north of Castle Bank.